czyys/dustforceguide/README.md

 I hope that what I've written here proves to be useful.
 Have fun dusting and see you on the leaderboards!

-Thank you to Zaandaa, gonx, indapop, Alexspeedy and Skyhawk for suggesting various improvements to the guide.
+Thank you to Zaandaa, gonx, indapop, Alexspeedy, Skyhawk and HolyKau for suggesting various improvements to the guide.

 And finally, some clips in the guide feature custom maps or just fog triggers made by Linley, Leap, C, Giamma, Dustcreep and Alexspeedy.